 Strengthen the health workforce

 - MCH Workforce Development grants develop trainees for leadership roles in the areas of teaching, research, clinical practice, public health administration and policy making, and community-based programs.
-In FY 2014, the Division supported 33,464 trainees.
+In FY 2014, the grant programs supported 33,464 trainees.

 Build healthy communities